 Nashville, TN 37215

-If interested, you will receive brochure on the Program and samples of PTPA newsletters.
+If interested, you will receive a brochure on the Program.
 If further information is needed, arrangements can be made for a representative of the Program to give a presentation to the parish council, social action committee, or parish.

 Once the decision to twin with a parish is made, information on a specific twin parish is sent to you.
 This sister parish has been determined by PTPA and is based upon need and other factors.
 Included with this information is a resource notebook which provides much information such as establishing communication, sending funds to Haiti, ideas for facilitating relationships and fundraising, examples of successful twinnings, travel, sea container shipments, etc. Your sister parish will be informed of your intention to twin with their parish, and your contact information will be given to them as well.

 There is not a contract or a written commitment for a twin parish relationship; instead, it is voluntary.
 There is no commitment to a specific amount of funds that you might wish to send.
 Whatever a parish can give, regardless of how much or how little, is of immense help.

 Visits to the sister parish are strongly encouraged.
 These trips to visit your sister parish, the pastor and the community can be a great joy, an adventure and an extraordinary learning experience.
 They provide firsthand experience to view the needs of the people, their customs, culture and visits increase understanding and awareness.
 They keep your relationship alive and viable.
 Fact-finding trips are invaluable in helping to determine just what additional projects you may wish to pursue with you sister parish.
 Visits from the priest of your US twin parish also help to create a deepening bond and make it very real and personal.